ByteHouse Command Line Interface (CLI)

 -

-Queries are separated by
+Queries should be separated by

 ;